 We want to make the move process as stress-free as possible.
 Some of the stress comes from not knowing what to expect or how to properly plan for your move.
 The below Frequently Asked Questions (FAQs) will help guide you and your family so you can be as prepared as possible so there won’t be any surprises that sneak up on you.
 If you have further questions, please contact us and we will be happy to help.

 No, your dates are not confirmed until you receive communication from our team of customer service specialists.
 You can easily see if your dates are confirmed by checking our tracking website.

 It’s important to be flexible with your dates during peak season (May – August).
-Our team of representatives will work hard to assign only DOD approved agents in your local market to service your requested dates, but we may ask for flexibility due to agent saturation or other volume move situations such as a graduating class or mass moves out of some military installations.
-Agent capacity at origin or destination is subject to change without notice to the Transportation Service Provider (TSP).
+Our team of representatives will work hard to assign only DOD-approved agents in your local market to service your requested dates, but we may ask for flexibility due to agent saturation or other volume move situations such as a graduating class or mass moves out of some military installations.
+Agent capacity and driver availability at origin or destination is subject to change without notice to the Transportation Service Provider (TSP).